openstack/keystoneauth/doc/source/using-sessions.rst

 be available on the client object post authentication will remain uninitialized.

-When converting an application to use a session object with keystoneauth you should be aware of the possibility of changes to authentication and authentication parameters and make sure to test your code thoroughly.
+When converting an application to use a session object with keystoneauth1 you should be aware of the possibility of changes to authentication and authentication parameters and make sure to test your code thoroughly.
 It should have no impact on the typical CRUD interaction with the client.